How to Split Wood and Logs with an Axe

 Splitting wedge

 Wedges make a log-splitter’s life much easier.
 They do this by allowing you to keep one end of the log forced open while you split the center and other end.
 Even if you open up a split in the log with your maul or splitting axe, it’ll close back up when you remove the axehead for your next swing.
-This is a nightmare if you’re trying to split a large hardwood log and makes the process several times longer.
+This is a nightmare if you’re trying to split a large hardwood log, making the process several times longer.
 By driving a metal or composite plastic wedge into a cut you’ve made or a natural split within the log, you’ll be able to lengthen it and, with any luck, split the log with just a few more strokes.
 You can also use several wedges on a large and hard log to force it apart.

 I use a bunch of Estwing Sure Split Wedges when splitting large hardwood logs.